-I am Melanie Stephens, a Senior Lecturer in Adult Nursing and I have worked at Salford University since 2003.
-My previous nursing experience includes:Tissue Viability Nurse Specialist, ICU, Burns and Plastic Surgery, Gynaecology / Oncology, and Diabetes / Endocrinology Medicine.
+Melanie Stephens is a Senior Lecturer in Adult Nursing and has worked at Salford University since 2003.
+Her previous nursing experience includes:Tissue Viability Nurse Specialist, ICU, Burns and Plastic Surgery, Gynaecology / Oncology, and Diabetes / Endocrinology Medicine.

 Qualifications and Memberships